-Better Click Through Rates Lead to Better Conversion Rates
+Better CTR (Click Through Rates) Lead to Better Conversion Rates

-We often get so caught up chasing the perfect conversion rate (CVR) for our Amazon listings and ad campaigns that we overlook another critical metric: click-through rate (CTR).
+While chasing the better conversion rates (CVR) for our Amazon listings and ad campaigns, sometimes we overlook another critical metric which is click through rate (CTR).
 The truth is, CTR carries tremendous value for your marketplace performance.
+Its improvement can lead to unexpected increase in conversion rates.

 Here’s some perspective: every 0.1% increase in CTR can generate as many additional sales as a 1.0% boost in CVR.
 Yes, you read that right!
 Let me emphasize it for you—a slight improvement in CTR can be just as impactful as a significant increase in CVR.